p-bradley/oldportfolio/README.md

 ## DESCRIPTION:
 The site is a dynamic 4 page website which displays a portfolio of my past works.
 <br>
-The site allows for future updates and includes in the project section and can be used on mobile from 320px to desktop at 1920px
+The site allows currently allows for future updates and can be used on mobile from 320px to desktop at 1920px

 ## HOW TO VIEW
 To view the website online: the site is currently hosted on http://www.patrickbradley.digital/